ubergarm/SkyMagicIslands/resourcepacks/RESOURCEPACKS.md

 Here are the resource packs that I used while developing [Sky Magic Islands](https://www.curseforge.com/minecraft/modpacks/sky-magic-islands)

+You can download all of these zip files into your `C:\Users\MYUSERNAME\Twitch\Minecraft\Instances\Sky Magic Islands\resourcepacks\` folder and then make sure to select them next time you start client for them to take effect.

 I totally welcome if someone from the bdcraft.net community would like to make an all-in-one pack for Sky Magic Islands!